 Your key to defeating this tactic: When a sale person uses these tactics, stop them in their tracks and say, “Look, there’s no need to ask me questions that the obvious answer is yes (or no).
 Just show me the features and benefits of this product/home/car.
 Does your product not sell itself?
 Do you not have faith in your product?
 Do you know how to demonstrate your product to new customers?
 Turn the tables and watch them squirm.

 8. The hand off.
 When junior can’t seem to handle you, he will turn you over to Guido, his cousin who closes every sale and knows how to cut to the chase and get you to sign.
-Some stores even require this procedure.
+Some stores even require this procedure and it can work very well when trying to sell an extended warranty or protection agreement plan.
 You might hear the term T.O. which stands for “turn over.”
-When you see the TO man coming to your table to talk to you, get ready.
+When you see the TO man coming your way to talk to you, get ready.
 Usually his first question is, “What will it take to get you into that car today?”
 They he will shut up.
 You better have an answer or else things will get very uncomfortable very quickly.

 Your key to defeating this tactic: know what you want and stand your ground.
 If you want the vehicle for $15,500, then $15,501 will not do.
 If you want an interest rate of 7.5% then 7.51% will not do.
 If you want the extended warranty for free, then paying one red cent for it will not do.
 So decide what you want before you have to face Guido.